-Wouldn’t it be nice if there was a loud alarm bell which rang every time we were caught spinning on the wheel of suffering?
+Wouldn’t it be nice if there was an alarm bell that would ring every time we got caught spinning on the wheel of suffering?

-An alarm loud enough to wake us up; one with flashing lights and a disco ball.
-It’d be great if there was even a loud speaker announcement: Alert! alert!
+An alarm loud enough to wake us up, complete with flashing lights and a disco ball.
+Plus a loudspeaker announcement: Alert! alert!
 You are spinning again.
 Please stop!
 Exit the wheel!

 Our suffering often speaks the loudest.